| EXECUTIVE SUMMARY

 grams in such plans.

-(c) Increased assistance for family planning
+(c) Increased assistance for family planning services, information and technology.
+This is a

 vital aspect of any world population program.